S-Shahab/Flexibility-Function/README.md

 # Flexibility-Function
-Flexibility Function (FF) is a stochastic dynamical system to map demand and price in a price-responsive energy system.
+This repository includes the Flexibility Function (FF) algorithm, which represents flexibility dynamics.
+This utilizes a stochastic nonlinear differential equation for modeling dynamic demand in response to price deviations.